Stone Tools & Flintknapping Course Details:

 Location: Monroe, WA

-In this hands on class students will be guided through the process of making spear points, arrow points, knives, and a variety of other stone tools.
-Using obsidian and the traditional flintknapping methods that were used by prehistoric people, students will learn percussion techniques for core and biface reduction, pressure techniques for finishing spear, and atlatl dart points, and making arrow points.
+You'll also be guided through the process of making obsidian arrow points.
+Using obsidian and the traditional flintknapping methods that were used by prehistoric people, students will learn percussion techniques for core and biface reduction, and pressure techniques for finishing spear and arrow points.

-Class demonstrations and discussions will include a variety of topics including the use of obsidian and stone materials other than obsidian and heat-treating flint, chert and other material.
-The class is designed for students at all skill levels, beginning through advanced.
-Students will receive a basic flintknapping kit to take home.
+Class demonstrations and discussions will include a variety of topics including the use of obsidian and stone materials other than obsidian such as flint and chert.
+The class is designed for beginners new to flintknapping.
+Students will make stone points to take home.

 Students should bring: